Make your own healthy homemade granola and add-in whatever extras your family loves leaving behind extra sugar, unhealthy oils and fillers

 We love oats.
 I’m pretty sure that we could eat oatmeal for breakfast everyday for the rest of forever and no one would complain.
 As much as we like oatmeal, we may possibly love granola just as much.
-The kind you buy in the store is not only pricey, but is usually laden with sugar.
-Our homemade granola is both inexpensive and has much less sugar added.
-This recipe is so simple that you will be surprised you haven’t made it before.
-The basic recipe only has 5 Ingredients!!
-And it makes a TON so you can make it once and then eat it up for a couple of weeks.
+The kind you buy in the store is not only pricey, but is usually high in sugar, contains unhealthy fats and oils, and is also full of fillers and preservatives.
+Our homemade granola is both inexpensive and only contains 5 simple ingredients.
+This recipe is so easy that you will be surprised you haven’t made it before.
+This homemade granola recipe makes a TON so you can make it once and then eat it up for a couple of weeks.
 Or give some to a friend or neighbor and they will love you forever.
 (I usually double the recipe and give some away and eat it myself for a couple of weeks)

 Mix everything into your extra large bowl (if you are doubling) and just large bowl if not.
 It will feel like it is still kind of dry, but keep stirring for a while to get everything coated nice and good.

 Take your mixture and spread it onto a baking sheet.
 If it isn’t the non-stick kind, spray it with cooking spray before.
 If you double the recipe you will need 2 baking sheets.

 Then pop it into a preheated oven at 350 degrees F for 30 minutes.
 You need to watch it carefully and stir every 5 minutes to make sure it bakes evenly.
 If you don’t stir it then the top layer will get really done, and the bottom layer won’t get baked at all.
 I set a timer for 5 minutes to make sure I remember to stir.